sangjinhan/homepage/_posts/2013-02-12-CPU-GPU-comparison.md

    strength to RSA.
 Seriously.

-2. The only coarse-grained parallelism found in RSA is from Chinese Remainder Theorem, which breaks a RSA operation into two independent modular exponentiations, thus runnable on two CPU cores.
+2. The only coarse-grained parallelism found in RSA is from Chinese Remainder Theorem, which breaks an RSA operation into two independent modular exponentiations, thus runnable on two CPU cores.
 While this can reduce the latency of each RSA operation, note that it does not help the total throughput, since the total amount of work remains the same.